stegos/stegos-pycli/README.md

 ## *Disclaimer*

-:bangbang: Code is provided as is and corresponds to API implemmented in Stegos Node for Mainnet Beta (as of Aug 26, 2019).
+:bangbang: Code is provided as is and corresponds to API implemented in Stegos Node for Mainnet Beta (as of Aug 26, 2019).

 ## Setup